juseg/alps/articles/erosion/response-referee2.md

 > answer between these extremes.
 The spatial pattern, however, is more
 > important.

+Discussion on the magnitude of modelled erosion rates remains somewhat speculative indeed due to the several sources of uncertainties, but the relevant discussion text was extended and reworked:

+    With a total Pleistocene glacial relief on the order of a kilometre (Preusser et al., 2011; Valla et al., 2011), a cumulative glacial erosion for the last glacial cycle in the order of 10-100 m can be expected.
+    However, none of the tested erosion power-laws fall within this range.
+    Instead, the erosion law calibrated on tidewater glaciers (Koppes et al., 2015) yields cumulative erosion in the Rhine Valley in the orders of metres, while the three erosion laws based on terrestrial glaciers (Humphrey and Raymond, 1994; Herman et al., 2015; Cook et al., 2020}, result in kilometre-scale integrated erosion potential.
+During the Last Glacial Maximum and much of the last glacial cycle, Alpine paleoglaciers were closer in size, slope (an important parameter as we argue in the next section), and climatic context to the present-day glaciers of Patagonia and the Antarctic Peninsula (Koppes et al., 2015) than to Franz-Joseph Glacier (Herman et al., 2015) and many of the glaciers included in the global compilation by Cook et al., (2020).
+This may help to explain why the reality appears to fall in-between the tested erosion laws.

 > Fig. 8a shows a flat dome at 3000 m for about the first 20 km of the Rhine.
 > As there are mountains at 3630, 3583 and 3192 m around the sources, it is
 > likely that   there would be steeper ice slopes up to these peaks, giving
 > rather different stresses and erosion potentials.
 Also are the instabilities
 > in Fig. 8b, near source and terminus, edge effects or related to the 1 km
 > resolution?

+TODO: I think this is correct.
+Develop on basal shear stress patterns.

 >   The three videos are well worth watching  -in fact they clarify some
 >   queries arising from the paper.
 Perhaps they could be captioned in the